What is a trigger finger?

 How do you treat trigger finger?

 Trigger finger can be treated with simple things, such as rest and avoiding activities that irritate the finger or cause the triggering.
 Sometimes a splint may be used to hold the finger straight, particularly at nighttime.
-Alternatively, tape may be placed along the backside of the finger to limit bending and the painful catching.
+Alternatively, CoBan tape or a Band-Aid may be placed along the backside of the finger to limit bending and the painful catching.

 Anti-inflammatories may be helpful to shrink down the swollen tendon.
 These can be oral (such as ibuprofen or naproxen), topical gels, or injected.
 A steroid injection is the most powerful way of getting rid of the pain and triggering.
 Each injection has an approximately 60% chance of curing the trigger finger, so sometimes it may take more than one attempt, usually spaced out by ~6 weeks.